Potato-eater/void_reckoning/docs/debugging/test_cases.md

-# example of using tracetables to debug
+# example of using test cases to debug
 ## testing the find_rotated_point function, calculated by hand
 ### Test Case 1
 **Input:** (x1, y1, angle) = (0, 1, 90)